eformat/rainforest-docs/1-the-rise-of-the-cluster/README.md

 ## 🔮 Learning Outcomes

+- [ ] Can install SNO on SPOT in AWS
 - [ ] Can install the components which are necessary to run the exercises

 ## 🔨 Tools used in this exercise!